jacksongable/DataPy/README.md

 ## 2-Variable Calculations

-2-variable statistics calculations features are on the way.
+2-variable statistics calculations are on the way.
 Stay tuned!